-Lunds tekniska högskola Datavetenskap, Nov 16, 20111 EDA260 Programvaruutveckling i grupp-projekt Labb 2 (CVS): Bakgrundsmaterial
+Lunds tekniska högskola Datavetenskap, Nov 23, 2013 EDA260 Programvaruutveckling i grupp-projekt Labb 2 (CVS): Bakgrundsmaterial

-Introduction to CVS
+Introduction to Version Control with CVS

 Abstract

 CVS (Concurrent Versions System) is a widely used version control tool for tracking modifications made to project source code files.
 Developers can work on the same files and coordinate their contributions through a common repository.
 This paper presents an overview of CVS, and presents two case studies, intended to illustrate the most important CVS features used when programming alone and in teams.